Hyle-org/Hyleou/README.md

-# Hyléoù
+# Hyli explorer

-WIP, minimalistic explorer for the Hylé chain.
+Explorer for the Hyli blockchain.

 ### Development